JoniHonkanen/ucs-llm-local-helper-bot/readme.md

 A helper, which with a small modification can be made to comment on compatibilities based on database searches.
 To be presented to GPT Lab and business partners.

 ## Installation
+first create venv in root of the project: python -m venv .venv
 1. start venv -> .\.venv\Scripts\activate
 2. install packages -> pip install -r requirements.txt
 3. create .env file with own keys for openai and tavily